Murphy-Hanrehan Park Reserve

 By: Three Rivers Staff

-Aerators will be installed in Lake Rebecca, Cleary Lake, Murphy Lake, South Lundsten Lake, Mud Lake and Hyland Lake as soon after December 1, 2018, as conditions allow.
+Aerators will be installed in Lake Rebecca, Cleary Lake, Murphy Lake, Hyland Lake, North Lundsten Lake, South Lundsten Lake and Mud Lake after December 1, 2019, as conditions allow.